FlipperTheMan/Chic-fil-a-NFCs/README.md

 Once capturing "Table 33", I emulated the NFC with the app while ordering food via the CFA iPhone app, finding it successfully emulated the "Table 33" NFC.

 It should go without saying, but this should not be used for illegal or unethical purposes.
 Be kind to the Chick-fil-A, it's God's chosen chicken sandwich.

-IF SOMEONE WOULD WISH TO BUY ME COFFEE, PLEASE DO ME A BIG FAVOR.
-PLEASE TAKE A BOX OF DONUTS TO YOUR LOCAL FIREHOUSE OR AMBULANCE SERVICE, AND TELL THEM IT'S FROM YOUR FRIENDLY NEIGHBORHOOD FLIPPER.
-WE LOVE DONUTS!